 What is the difference between a direct or paraphrased verbal citation?

-A direct verbal citation is a direct (word for word) quote from your research.
+A direct verbal citation is a direct (word-for-word) quote from your research.
 For example:

-As explained in a press release from the Centers for Disease Control analyzing the first data on lung injury deaths released on October 28, 2019, quote, “As of October 22, 2019, 34 patients with e-cigarette, or vaping, product use associated lung injury (EVALI) have been reported.” end quote
+As explained in a press release from the Centers for Disease Control analyzing the first data on lung injury deaths released on October 31, 2019, quote, “As of October 29, 2019, 1,888 cases of e-cigarette, or vaping, product use associated lung injury (EVALI) have been reported to CDC from 49 states (all except Alaska), the District of Columbia, and 1 U.S. territory.” end quote

 Make it clear to your audience where your direct quote starts and ends.